Am I Being Scammed? Learn How to Avoid Scams

 • You receive a message with a strange sender address or header.
 These can be indicators that something is off with the message.
 It could be a text message, email message, direct message, or any other kind of message.
 Proceed with caution to avoid scams.

 • You are told that you have to give highly sensitive information in order to verify an account.
-Some scammers will pose as a bank and call customers asking for their Social Security number in order to check their account.
+Some online scammers will pose as a bank and call customers asking for their Social Security number in order to check their account.
 A real bank would never ask for this information to verify an account, let alone ask for it over the phone.
 Think twice when someone asks you for private information, no matter who they claim to be.

 What information makes me vulnerable to scams?